 OTHER SPECIALTY BOOK STORES

-These other specialty book stores were created just for you so that you don't have to browse thousands of books to obtain one that might not be right for you.
+These other specialty book stores which are included in the Reading Cornerstone Store were created just for you so that you don't have to browse thousands of books only to obtain a book that may not be right for you.
+I have included not only books that I have read but books that have been recommended to me by colleagues.